bcnzer/liftcodeplay/content/2020/08/19/adding-cypress-to-nuxt/index.md

 ---
 author: "Ben Chartrand"
-title: "How to add Cypress to your Nuxt project"
+title: "How to add Cypress to your Nuxt.js project"
 date: "2020-08-19"
 image: "ryan-parker-x_0zh4ntFMM-unsplash.jpg"
 tags: [